SAFEGUARDING

 • avoid interrogating children and asking probing, intrusive and/or leading questions

-• avoid making false promises regarding secrets and confidentiality with the child (because any concern of abuse/harm must be shared with an Allocated Safeguarding Officer and any subsequent safeguarding referral)
+• avoid making false promises regarding confidentiality (because any concern of abuse/harm must be shared with the DSL and may need referral)

-• make a confidential written record of the discussion either during the discussion or immediately afterwards.
-The record should include the key details of the disclosure together with any relevant times, dates, places and people concerned.
-Audio and video recordings of children making disclosures should be avoided
+• make a confidential written record of the discussion during or immediately afterwards.
+The record should include key details of the disclosure (times, dates, places, people concerned).
+Audio and video recordings of children making disclosures should be avoided.

-• refer all relevant information to an available Allocated Safeguarding Officer as soon as practicable afterwards, and by no later than the end of the day
+• refer all relevant information to the DSL as soon as practicable afterwards, and by no later than the end of the day

 REPORTING CONCERNS ABOUT OTHER ADULTS